 Disclaimer: Microsoft reviews certifications regularly to help ensure that they remain relevant, technically accurate and that they assess the skills needed to thrive in a cloud-based world.
 Exams evolve over time and may change without notice.
 This post represents my best knowledge of the AZ-900 exam as of Q1 2021, but you should always consult Microsoft’s Official AZ-900 Exam Page for the contents of the exam.

-What is Azure Fundamentals?
+What is the Azure Fundamentals Certification?

 The Azure Fundamentals Exam is an opportunity to prove knowledge of cloud concepts, Azure services, Azure workloads, security, and privacy in Azure, as well as Azure pricing and support.
 Anyone looking to take the exam should be familiar with the general technology concepts, including networking, storage, compute, application support, and application development.